Evidence of Scaling Regimes in the Hopfield Dynamics of Whole Brain Model: Introduction

 At variance with the latter approach, where the dynamics is based on the Hopf oscillator model, here we use the same coupling matrix of \cite{Deco2020}, but employ the Hopfield dynamics.

-The use of Hopfield networks to investigate the collective dynamics of the brain activity is not new.
-Indeed, \cite{Deco2012}, and \cite{Golos2015} used Hopfield models (or Ising-Spin models with Glauber dynamics) to study the complex landscape of brain activation dynamics.
-These schemes do not interpret the nodes of the Hopfield network as single spiking neurons but rather as aggregates of neural mass (parcel), namely mesoscale brain regions switching between active and rest states.
-In the active states many neurons simultaneously fire while in the rest states most neurons are silent.
+The use of Hopfield networks to investigate the collective dynamics of the brain activity is not new \citep{Trappenberg}.
+Indeed, \cite{Deco2012}, and \cite{Golos2015} used Hopfield models (or Ising-Spin models with Glauber dynamics) as a neural mass model to study the complex landscape of brain activation dynamics.
+Neural mass models schemes do not interpret the nodes of the Hopfield network as single spiking neurons but rather as aggregates of neural mass (parcel), namely mesoscale brain regions switching between active and rest states.
+In the active states, many neurons simultaneously fire while in the rest states most neurons are silent.
 These models do not aim at establishing a rigorous connection between the microscopic description of the brain and a corresponding mesoscopic one, but posit instead a physically-informed heuristic picture of the collective brain dynamics.

 Broadly speaking, the Hopf model is based on the idea of reproducing the empirically observed information transfer between areas that takes place through (partial) synchronization of collective oscillations.
 In this framework, the natural collective variables describing the global brain dynamics are mesoscale oscillators obeying the Hopf dynamics.
 The Hopfield model used in this work draws inspiration from a very different idea, namely to carry over the discontinuous divide between active and rest states from the microscale level of single neurons to the mesoscale level of neural parcels, as discussed above.
 Formally, this amounts to assuming that coarse-graining of the Hopfield model would leave the model invariant but with a different set of weights, in our case an exponential decay.
-Such model proves useful to show that the dynamical repertoire of brain activity composed of sudden avalanches and bursts, can be described in terms of critical systems perturbed by noise \cite{Deco2012, Golos2015}.
+Such model proves useful to show that the dynamical repertoire of brain activity composed of sudden avalanches and bursts, can be described in terms of critical systems perturbed by noise \citep{Deco2012, Golos2015}.